adobe/aem-core-wcm-components/DATA_LAYER_INTEGRATION.md

 1. Add the `enabled` boolean property and set it to `true`.
 1. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`

+## Preventing the Data Layer client library to be included

+The data layer client library is included by default by the Page component.
+As there are other ways to include this library (e.g. through Adobe Launch), it might be needed to prevent its inclusion through the Page component.

+To prevent the data layer client library to be included by the Page component:
+1. Create the following structure below the `/conf` node:
+   `/conf/<my-site>/sling:configs/com.adobe.cq.wcm.core.components.internal.DataLayerConfig`
+1. Add the `skipClientlibInclude` boolean property and set it to `true`.
+1. Add a `sling:configRef` property to the `jcr:content` node of your site below `/content` (e.g. `/content/<my-site>/jcr:content`) and set it to `/conf/<my-site>`

 ## Data Layer State Structure

 When the data layer is enabled, the javascript `adobeDataLayer` object is available on the page and is populated with the components and their properties that are used on the page.